 “Dominican offers you amazing opportunities on- and off-campus.
 I completed an internship with the Department of Commerce in Washington, D.C., and another with MB Financial Bank in Chicago.
 These experiences helped me understand the real-world relevance of what we were learning in class.”

 The challenges and support you need to succeed

 For aspiring lawyers, the Law School Admissions Test (LSAT) is a key part of the application process.
 Your pre-law advisor will help you prepare for this challenging exam.
 You’ll even be able to experience the LSAT process in advance by taking practice exams on campus.
 Your advisor will help you identify law schools that may be good fits for you, encourage you to visit them, and support you through all stages of the application process.
 Dominican has a strong record of placing graduates in law school.

-Dominican offers a distinctive academic program in partnership with the UIC School of Law.
-This accelerated 3+3 Accelerated BA/JD Program enables students to obtain both a bachelor’s degree and a law degree in just six years, instead of the usual seven years.
+Dominican offers distinctive academic partnerships with the UIC School of Law and Case Western Reserve University School of Law in Cleveland, Ohio.
+With UIC, an accelerated program enables students to obtain both a bachelor’s degree and a law degree in just six years, instead of the usual seven.
 You’ll save time and tuition dollars.
-Your pre-law advisor works closely with you to develop a curriculum that efficiently meets all program requirements.
-Located in Chicago’s Loop, the UIC School of Law has an excellent faculty and a long history of giving back to the community by providing pro bono legal services in fair housing, family law, veterans’ affairs, international human rights, and other areas of social concern.
+Your pre-law advisor will work closely with you to develop a curriculum that efficiently meets all program requirements.
+Dominican graduates who finish in the top half of their class and score a 150 or better on the LSAT are also eligible for three years of half-priced tuition at Case Western Reserve.

 Interested students will need to work closely with an advisor to develop a three-year schedule that meets all requirements.
 Serious commitment will definitely be necessary; summer courses may be.
 Dominican students are not guaranteed admission to the UIC School of Law, but they do have an advantage if their applications are competitive.